nicksu100/puppet-openvpn/README.md

 ##Overview

 This OpenVPN module uses the Puppet Certificate Authority.
 This negates the need to setup a Certificate Authority.
-I am using this setup to provide a BGP full mesh backup to an MPLS network.
+I am using this setup to provide an iBGP full mesh backup on OpenBSD.

 ##Module Description